 South Handling Place or South Side Hauling/Handling Place, through some bad rapids, according to Thomas Lowe.
 Aemilus Simpson : “We pursued our Journey, opposed by a constant succession of strong rapids requiring the utmost exertions, alternately at the Poles, hauling line, & oars, & making frequent Portages, viz south Handing [plain], Morgans Rocks, Portage Des Isle, Upper Burnt Wood, Smooth Stone Portages, above which we Encampt for the night, having come a distance of 5 miles from our morning’s Encampment.”

 Morgans Rocks James Douglas : “Passed South side of landing place and Morgan’s Rocks without discharging a package.
 At the little Rocky Launcher & Little Burntwood carried Boat and cargo at a smooth rocky, Mossy and 2nd carrying place, and encamped in Birds’ Lake.”
 He did, however, mention Bird’s Lake twice in his journal.
+And, no matter what they called this section of the Hayes River, it was still the historic Hayes River.

 Upper Burnt Wood or Little Burntwood Thomas Lowe : “In the afternoon got the pieces across the portages at Morgan’s Rocks and the Lower Burning Wood, and encamped not far from the Rocky Launcher.”